starofrainnight/qt-aider/README.rst

 rabird.qt
 ---------------

-This library is an extension library build on top of PySide.
+This library is an extension library build on top of Qt library.

-It provided a some features that help with my PySide programs.